jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

     * ...

-* Like most things with genetic algorithms, there really is no correct answer
+* Again, like most things with GAs, there really is no correct answer
 * Here, for ease, the algorithm is run for some number of generations specified by the hyperparameter ``GENERATIONS``

 .. literalinclude:: /../src/ga_max_bitstring.py